OlegKarandin/SampledAttackDetection/README.md

 Application project to test sampled algorithm on DDOS Detection.

+At some point in the development working with such large `pcap` files dynamically was deemed too computationally taxing;
+as such, much of the code has been adapted to work on csv files that are generated via `pcap_to_csv.py` file.

 # Structure

 1. `./sampleddetection/` package to keep all relevant utilities organized.